twilio/flex-plugin-builder/README.md

     </a>
 </p>

+## V6-Beta Development Branch

+This branch contains the Plugins CLI for the next major release.
+It is considered unsafe to be used in production.
+Continue at your own risk.

 ## Getting Started

 Flex Plugin Builder requires [Node.js](https://nodejs.org/).
 We support and recommend the [LTS versions](https://nodejs.org/en/about/releases/) of Node.
 This is a monorepo project managed by [lerna](https://github.com/lerna/lerna) for creating Twilio Flex plugins.